cunla/qurt/README.md

 #User Guide

 ###INTRODUCTION
-The Quarterly Utility Reports Tool (QURT) is an add-on utility for EMC’s RecoverPoint for VMs product, that is available as open source software.
+The Quarterly Utility Reports Tool (QURT) is an add-on utility for EMC’s RecoverPoint for VMs (RP4VM) product, that is available as open source software.
 QURT provides an easy way to monitor the usage of one or more RecoverPoint for VM systems.
-It is intended for Service Providers who wish to provide a quarterly report of replicated Virtual Machines to EMC.
+It is intended for RP4VM users who wish to generate a quarterly report of replicated Virtual Machines to EMC.

 ###OVERVIEW
 The QURT quarterly reports include values per month for the quarter, based on the total average number of VMs replicated per month.